hpe-storage/scod/docs/cosi_driver/deployment.md

 | endpoint            | The S3 frontend network DNS subdomains address of the backend object storage system; that is, an HPE Alletra Storage MP X10000 system.
 | glcpUserClientId    | The HPE Green Lake API client ID.
 | glcpUserSecretKey   | The HPE Green Lake API client secret.
-| dsccZone            | The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console (DSCC) zone.
+| dsccZone            | The fully qualified domain name (FQDN) of the HPE Data Services Cloud Console zone.
 | clusterSerialNumber | The backend storage system cluster serial number.

 !!! note
-    The Kubernetes compute nodes where the HPE COSI Driver is allowed to run need to be able to access the DSCC zone specified.
+    The Kubernetes compute nodes where the HPE COSI Driver is allowed to run need to be able to access the Data Services Cloud Console zone specified.

 Example `Secret` manifest named "hpe-object-backend.yaml":